stormseed/daykeep-calendar-quasar/readme.md

 }
 ```

 Each object needs to have a unique ID.
-The date time should be in a string format that [Moment.js](https://momentjs.com/docs/#/parsing/) can parse.
+The date time should be in [RFC3339](https://tools.ietf.org/html/rfc3339) format.

 ## Individual Vue components